dubadub/db_sync/README.md

 Instead of going through a very time-consuming database dump and load process, you can use this gem instead.

-It works by dumping certain tables you want into some yaml files in db/data.
+It works by dumping certain tables you want into some yaml files in db_dump.
 You can then easily load them into your database.

 This works a an alternative to ludicast/yaml_db for some use cases.